Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 | **X** | with positive being forward from the camera
 | **Y** | with positive being up on the vertical axis
 | **Z** | with positive being to the left on the horizontal axis

+## Projectile

+What good is a gun if it shoots nothing? this section defines **what** the weapon fires.

 | Fields | Tags/data types | Description
 |-------|----------|--------------